 Purpose:

-Returns the cache entries associated with a corked HDF5 object to the default metadata flush and eviction algorithm.
+Returns the cache entries associated with an HDF5 object to the default metadata flush and eviction algorithm.

 Description:

-The H5Ocork/uncork/flush() and H5Fcork/uncork/flush() functions can be used to control the flushing of entries from a file's metadata cache.
+The H5O/H5Fenable/disable_mdc_flushes() and associated H5Xflush() functions can be used to control the flushing of entries from a file's metadata cache.
 Metadata cache entries can be controlled at both the individual HDF5 object level (datasets, groups, named datatypes) and the entire metadata cache level.
-Corking prevents an object or cache's dirty metadata entries from being flushed from the cache by the usual cache eviction/flush policy.
-Instead, users must manually flush the cache or entries for individual objects via H5F/H5Oflush() calls.
+The function prevents an object or cache's dirty metadata entries from being flushed from the cache by the usual cache eviction/flush policy.
+Instead, users must manually flush the cache or entries for individual objects via H5F/H5D/H5G/H5T/H5Oflush() calls.

 Note:

 HDF5 objects include datasets, groups, and named datatypes.
 Only hid_t identifiers that represent these objects can be passed to the function.